Nina Badrić: 2000–present

-Badrić represented Croatia at the Eurovision Song Contest 2012 in Baku, Azerbaijan with the song "Nebo" (Heaven).
+Badrić represented Croatia at the Eurovision Song Contest 2012 in Baku, Azerbaijan with the song "Nebo".
 She performed in the second semi-final and failed to reach the top ten and final cutoff, at 12th place with 42 points.

-After the Eurovision Song Contest Badrić embarked on an arena tour of the region.
-In 2013 Badrić recorded a duet "Duše su se srele" with Bosnian singer Mirza Šoljanin.
+After the Eurovision Song Contest, Badrić embarked on an arena tour of the region.
+In 2013, Badrić recorded a duet "Duše su se srele" with Bosnian singer Mirza Šoljanin.
 In January 2015, she recorded another duet, called "Lozinka za raj", with Serbian singer Željko Vasić.

-In 2016 Badrić recorded a song "Želim živjeti" (I want to live) together with Shorty, Ivana Husar, Marija Husar, Palić Sisters, Alan Hržica and band Emanuel in support of an anti-abortion campaign.
-In July 2016 Badrić performed her song "Dani i godine" at the wedding of Ana Ivanovic and Bastian Schweinsteiger.
+In 2016, Badrić recorded a song "Želim živjeti", together with Shorty, Ivana Husar, Marija Husar, Palić Sisters, Alan Hržica and band Emanuel in support of an anti-abortion campaign.
+In July 2016, Badrić performed her song "Dani i godine" at the wedding of Ana Ivanovic and Bastian Schweinsteiger.

 Personal life

 She married Bernard Krasnić in 2006; they divorced in 2012.
-During campaign for the 2007 parliamentary election, Badrić performed at a number fundraising events for the Croatian Democratic Union.
+During the campaign for the 2007 Croatian parliamentary election, Badrić performed at a number of fundraising events for the Croatian Democratic Union.
 She is a devout Roman Catholic.

-She often makes pilgrimages to Lourdes, Međugorje and Šurkovac.
+She often makes pilgrimages to Lourdes, Medjugorje and Šurkovac.